tung-le-lv/OpenMind.Distributed.System.Design/README.md

 }
 ```

 But in Domain-Driven Design, Eric Evans argues that creating one large model to satisfy every context is a design smell — which is why he introduced the concepts of **Bounded Context** and **Ubiquitous Language**.
+For more about DDD, checkout my article and code example at https://github.com/tung-le-lv/OpenMind.DDD.Patterns.

 The same person means different things in different contexts:
 - In Customer Management: they are a **Customer**